 - Bluehost: A WordPress-based online shop builder with an inventory manager included

 An inventory control system allows you to easily maintain control of the stock of your e-commerce business.
-With your preferred inventory management software in place, you can keep enough inventory in stock to prevent back orders, keeping balanced store levels and customer satisfaction high.
+With your preferred inventory management software in place, you can keep enough inventory in stock to prevent back orders, and keep balanced store levels and customer satisfaction high.
 Properly implementing an inventory management system in your business operations is a great way to improve workflow and profits.